getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

 You can read up on all the features Pure brings to the table on the [Pure.css project site](http://purecss.io/).

-Also, you should read the [Important Theme Updates](https://getgrav.org/blog/important-theme-updates) blog article that oulines some key changes in Grav themes to provide the best plugin support going forward.
+Also, you should read the [Important Theme Updates](https://getgrav.org/blog/important-theme-updates) blog article that outlines some key changes in Grav themes to provide the best plugin support going forward.

 ## Step 1 - Install DevTools Plugin